Damnation (TV series)

 Damnation is an American period drama television series.
 The series was ordered on May 12, 2017.
 The series is a co-production between Universal Cable Productions and Netflix.
 Netflix streamed the show worldwide outside the United States, where it aired on USA Network.
 The series premiered on November 7, 2017.
-On January 25, 2018, it was announced that the series had been cancelled after one season and was removed from Netflix in 2023.
+On January 25, 2018, it was announced that the series had been cancelled after one season.
+It was removed from Netflix in 2023.

 Plot

 Set in 1931 amidst the American labor wars of the Great Depression, Damnation follows Seth Davenport, a man with a violent past who poses as a preacher as he rallies townsfolk to stand up against greedy industrialists and the corruption of the local bankers and businessmen.
 He is opposed by Creeley Turner, an ex-con and Pinkerton detective brought in to stop Davenport's strike.
 Neither the townsfolk nor the industrialists know that Seth and Creeley are estranged brothers.

 According to creator and showrunner Tony Tost, Damnation is "1/3 Clint Eastwood, 1/3 John Steinbeck, 1/3 James Ellroy.
 That is, it takes some characters you’d normally see in a tough western, plops them in the world of Grapes of Wrath, and places them in the sort of pulpy paranoid narrative you see in Ellroy’s novels."